Rohit9977123/Meesho_MobileTesting/README.md

 # 📱 Meesho Mobile Application - QA Testing

 ## Overview
-This repository contains the Quality Assurance (QA) documentation and summary for the manual and automated testing efforts on the **Meesho Mobile Application**.
+This repository contains the Quality Assurance (QA) documentation and summary for the manual efforts on the **Meesho Mobile Application**.
 The goal is to ensure that the application is stable, reliable, and meets user and business requirements before going live.

 ---